 Caring for Cabinetry and Pockets

-Avoid extreme temperatures and humidity.
-As with cloth, your table cabinetry could be affected by extreme high or low temperatures, as well as extreme high or low levels of humidity in the room where your table is kept.
+It's best to avoid extreme temperatures and humidity.
+As with cloth, your table cabinetry could be affected by extremely high or low temperatures, as well as excessively high or low levels of humidity in the room where your table is kept.
 We recommend using a dehumidifier in rooms where humidity levels can fluctuate beyond normal.

-Keep your table out of direct sunlight, as intense sunlight can harm your table’s finish.
+Intense sunlight can harm your table’s finish, so you should keep your table out of direct sunlight.
 As with billiard cloth, a table cover is recommended to help protect against damage caused by sunlight.

-Do not sit, stand or lean on your pool table.
-This could cause harm to the table’s structural balance as well as warp or damage the playing surface.
-Wipe your table’s pockets with a dry cloth to keep clean off dust and debris.
+Another way to keep your cabinetry and pockets looking like new is to avoid sitting, standing or leaning on your pool table.
+This could cause harm to the table’s structural balance and warp or damage the playing surface.
+Wipe your table’s pockets with a dry cloth to clean off dust and debris.

-Store billiard balls outside of external pockets.
-If your table has external pockets, we suggest removing the balls and storing elsewhere, such as a wall rack, when the table is not in use.
-If you choose to store your billiard balls in the table’s pockets, evenly distribute the balls between pockets to reduce wear.
+If your table has external pockets, remove the balls and store them elsewhere, such as a wall rack, when the table is not in use.
+If you choose to store your billiard balls in the table’s pockets, evenly distribute the balls between bags to reduce wear.